germansc/cproj/Readme.md

 # Generic C Project

-This repository is a template for a generic C project with the following file and directory structure:
+A flake template for a generic C project that can target native applications or be cross-compiled for embedded targets by configuring the toolchain.
+It is built around Nix for a reproducible environment and Ceedling for unit testing.

 ```
 .